PX4/PX4-Autopilot/nuttx/tools/README.txt

   concern for the particular compiler in use.

   The incdir.bat script is a counterpart for use in the native Windows build.
-However, their is currently only one compiler supported in that context:  MinGW-GCC.
+However, there is currently only one compiler supported in that context:  MinGW-GCC.

 link.sh